U.S. 35 Superstreet

 As a result, ODOT developed the U.S. 35 Superstreet project to eliminate the at-grade crossings at the Factory Road and Orchard Lane intersections.
 Local funding has been made available for this project, and partners have included the Miami Valley Regional Planning Commission, Beavercreek Township, Greene County Engineer, city of Beavercreek and Federal Highway Administration.

-Construction on the $14.9 million project is under way, and although the interim completion (open to traffic) will be in the fall of 2021, all work is expected to continue through late 2022.
+Construction on the $14.9 million project is under way, and although the interim completion (open to traffic) will be in the fall of 2021, all work is expected to continue through late Spring 2022.

 At the close of the second, full season of construction, the U.S. 35 Superstreet is in its final configuration and the RCUT is open to traffic.
 With this, the left turns, as well as thru-intersection movements, from Factory Road and Orchard Lane onto U.S. 35 have been discontinued, and the following traffic patterns are in effect: